aidenchia-taiger/char-recognizer/README.md

 # char-recognizer
 ## Character-Level Model for Handwriting Recognition
 ---
 This is a model that recognizes handwritten characters in a given document.
+The full pipeline is as follows:
+1. Accept document as input and applies some pre-processing & denoising (not done yet)
+2. Detects text in document & crops them out as sub-images
+3. Classifies all cropped out sub-images as either handwritten or digital (not done yet)
+4. From a handwritten word image, segments into individual characters and crops them out individually as sub-sub-images
+5. Each hadnwritten character sub-sub-image is sent to handwritten recognition model for inference
+6. Output is concatenated together and post-processed by a language model (not done yet)
+7. All predictions are written to a standard HOCR file format

-Please refer to the Confluence [page](https://taiger.atlassian.net/wiki/spaces/NLP/pages/693600765/Word+Recognition+with+Explicit+Character+Segmentation?atlOrigin=eyJpIjoiOTA1YWFmOGUxNDQ4NDk5ZThkZTJlMWUzNTdhNjZlYjYiLCJwIjoiYyJ9) here.
+Please refer to the Confluence [page](https://taiger.atlassian.net/wiki/spaces/NLP/pages/693600765/Word+Recognition+with+Explicit+Character+Segmentation?atlOrigin=eyJpIjoiOTA1YWFmOGUxNDQ4NDk5ZThkZTJlMWUzNTdhNjZlYjYiLCJwIjoiYyJ9) for full explanation.

 ## Environment
 - Ubuntu 16.04